Shxmeem/project/index.md

 | **Total** | **80** | **100%** |

 **Interpretation:**
-More than half of the respondents do not prefer cash out of habit, indicating a behavioral shift towards digital payments.
+More than half of the respondents (55%) disagree or strongly disagree that they prefer cash out of habit, indicating a behavioral shift towards digital payments.
+However, 30% still agree habit influences their cash preference, showing traditional practices persist.

 ---